datakind/student-success-tool/src/student_success_tool/reporting/README.md

 ## Usage

 - We first instantiate a model card object using our config, catalog name, and model name.
 - Then, we build the model card.
-- Finally, we have a model card markdown that is generated locally.
+After which, we have a model card markdown that is generated locally.
+- Since the markdown is available locally, the user has an option to edit the markdown, add information, etc. via the text editor in DB.
+- Once the markdown is finalized, we then reload the markdown, convert to HTML, and then produce a PDF as an MLflow artifact.
 ```
 from student_success_tool.reporting.model_card.pdp import PDPModelCard